jweezy24/760midterm_studying/README.md

 Each subset will get a node and the algorithm will be called recursively.
 For an implementation example, see `dtrees/decision_trees.py`.

+For the final note on dtrees, let us describe the inductive bias.
+The **hypothesis space bias** is the decision tree algorithms favor trees with single features, axis parallel splits.
+What this means is that the algorithm will tend toward designing models that are focused in a single dimension and place splits in parallel.
+We can think about it as Dtrees are tend towards dividing up spaces with straight lines through where the lines are defined only in a single dimension.
+The **preference bias** is indicitive of small trees identified by greedy search.
+This means that the dtree algorithm will tend to try and make smaller trees with the greedy search algorithm.

 ### k-Nearest Neighbors (kNN)